Looking for the best glow in the dark nail polish?

 So, my last recommendation for you is these glow-in-the-dark gel polish liners.

-These are great for adding details to your nail art that will glow up in the dark.
+I found that these are great for adding those little details to your nail art that will glow up in the dark.

 You get 12 different colors, all of which are highly pigmented.